n9e/fe-v5/README.md

 npm run build
 ```

+## Notice

+- `vite.config.js` and `tsconfig.json` should both configure to make sure alias works
+- Add `"css.validate": false` in vscode setting.json to ignore the css warning

 ## Usage
-The pub folder after built can work in the [n9e](https://github.com/didi/nightingale)
+The built pub folder can work in the [n9e](https://github.com/didi/nightingale)